 NZD 13 per day

 This includes the occasional splurge on Fergburger, but most of our food were home-cooked since we were living in the campervan.

 E. Attractions in New Zealand

 What’s New Zealand if we don’t splurge a little and discover the classic New Zealand attractions like Hobbiton, experience hot springs of the North or go on a little glacier tour?
+Better yet, see the glacier from up above with a helicopter!
 Would you say you’ve been to New Zealand if you don’t bring home some Manuka honey?